thevahidal/soul/README.md

 soul --d foobar.db -a -js=<your_jwt_secret_value> -jet=3D
 ```

+Note: When configuring your JWT Secret, it is recommended to use a long string value for enhanced security.
+It is advisable to use a secret that is at least 10 characters in length.

 In this example:

 The `-a` flag instructs Soul to run in auth mode.
 The `-js` flag allows you to pass a JWT secret value for token generation and verification.
 Replace <your_jwt_secret_value> with your desired secret value.
 The `-jet` flag sets the JWT expiration time.
 In this case, it is set to one day (3D), meaning the tokens will expire after 72 hours. (`jet` is used for the JWT Refresh Token)

+Here are some example values for the `-jet` flag

+- 60M: Represents a duration of 60 minutes.
+- 5H: Represents a duration of 5 hours.
+- 1D: Represents a duration of 1 day.

-**NOTE: It is crucial to securely store a copy of the JWT secret value used in Soul.
+NOTE: It is crucial to securely store a copy of the JWT secret value used in Soul.
 Once you pass this value, make sure to keep a backup because you will need it every time you restart Soul.
-Losing this secret value can result in a situation where all of your users are blocked from accessing Soul.**
+Losing this secret value can result in a situation where all of your users are blocked from accessing Soul.

-**Updating Super Users**
+**3. Updating Super Users**

 To modify user information in a database, you can utilize the `updateuser` command.
 This command allows you to change a user's `password` and upgrade a normal user to a `superuser`.
 Below is an example of how to use it: